ArjunJadeja/CoinManGame/README.md

 # CoinMan

-CoinMan is an single player android game
+CoinMan is an single player android game.

 ## Demo